Last Updated: 10/8/22 | October 8th, 2022

-Bangkok.
-It’s one of my favorite cities in the world.
+Bangkok is one of my favorite cities in the world.
 It’s a vibrant, chaotic, international, funhouse.
-A city 600 square miles and with a population of over 8 million, you could spend months here and you’d still only scratch the surface.
+A city of 1,550 square kilometers (600 square miles) and with a population of over 8 million, you could spend months here and you’d still only scratch the surface.

 I’ve visited the city more times than I can count.
 I even lived there for a couple of years .
 I’ve watched the city change and grow in so many ways since I first landed here in 2004.

-While there’s not a lot of traditional touristy things to do in the city (those fill a day or two), there’s a lot of food and culture based activities here that can give you a sense of what life is really like in Bangkok beyond the tourists.
+While there are not a lot of traditional touristy things to do in the city (those fill a day or two), there are a lot of food and culture-based activities here that can give you a sense of what life is really like in Bangkok beyond the tourists.

 To help you, here are my top 22 things to see and do in Bangkok:

 1. Take a Free Walking Tour

 One of the first things I do when I arrive at a new destination is taking a free walking tour.
 You’ll get to see the main sights, learn a little history, and start to get a sense of the culture.
 Best of all, you’ll have an expert local guide with you who can help answer any questions you have and give you suggestions and recommendations.